 I found this suggestion to be exquisite.
 It reminds me of an interpretation of a style from long ago that has been made new with changes, making it less bulky and having a classic design on the front.

-White is always a favorite in contemporary decorating and this sideboard showcases the power of such a neutral color.
-It features a wooden laminate with lacquer finishing completing the overall look.
-This suggestion is not as long as some of the others in the list so if you are in a smaller space, this may be more what is needed.
+White is always a favorite in contemporary decorating and this contemporary sideboard showcases the power of such a neutral color.
+It features a wooden laminate with lacquer finishing, completing the overall look.
+This suggestion is not as long as some others in the list so if you are in a smaller space, this may be needed more.

 This is an unusual example in white with legs shaped like the letter “X”.
-What makes it unique, is how the glass table above is combined forming it into one piece.
-A great feature is how you can dress up the glass and still keep the wood surface free of items should the owner choose to.
+What makes it unique, is how the glass table above combines it into one piece.
+A great feature is how you can dress up the glass and keep the wood surface free of items should the owner choose to.

-The above image showcases a great neutral idea with wood and a light tan or taupe laminate drawers.
-The L shape was neat too in how the designer felt that the left side should not have the support.
-Then having the three matching inlays in the left panel was a neat addition to tie the whole look out.
+The above image showcases a great neutral idea with wood and light tan or taupe laminate drawers.
+The L shape was neat, too, in how the designer felt that the left side should not have the support.
+Then, having the three matching inlays in the left panel was a neat addition to tie the whole look out.

 Using white and black together is a hallmark of style in super contemporary homes.
-I really enjoyed this suggestion as it was not boxy and challenges our perception of acceptable shape and mass.
+I enjoyed this suggestion as it was not boxy and challenged our perception of acceptable shape and mass.